EMBRYOPSIDA Pirani & Prado

 Terete, unifacial blades with stomata all over the surface are scattered in monocots.
 It has been suggested that they represent the elaboration of the unifacial Vorläuferspitze (e.g. Arber 1925; Troll 1955; Troll & Meyer 1955; Kaplan 1973, 1975: comparison with Oxypolis, Acacia; Townsley & Sinha 2012).
-Monocots sometimes have laterally flattened and isobifacial leaves that are edge on to the stem, and they look like a bifacial dorsiventral blade that has folded and become connate adaxially.
-Kaplan (1970a: Acorus) suggested that such leaves were the adaxial elaboration of a midrib/costal region, and Rudall and Buzgo (2002) that they originated from an intermediate zone between hyperphyll and hypophyll (see also Yin & Tsukaya 2019).
-However, developmentally both these isobifacial and terete unifacial leaves represent the genetic abaxialization of the leaf, the genes normally expressed abaxially being the only genes expressed, at least at the leaf surface (Yamaguchi & Tsukaya 2010; Nakayama et al. 2013); comparison with the various leaf morphologies of C3 and C4 chenopods may be of some interest here.
+Other monocots have laterally flattened and isobifacial leaves that are edge on to the stem, and they look like a bifacial dorsiventral blade that has folded and become connate adaxially.
+Kaplan (1970a: Acorus) suggested that such leaves were the adaxial elaboration of a midrib/costal region, while Rudall and Buzgo (2002) thought that they originated from an intermediate zone between hyperphyll and hypophyll (see also Yin & Tsukaya 2019).
+However, developmentally both isobifacial and terete unifacial leaves represent the genetic abaxialization of the leaf, the genes normally expressed abaxially being the only genes expressed, at least at the leaf surface (Yamaguchi & Tsukaya 2010; Nakayama et al. 2013); comparison with the various leaf morphologies of C3 and C4 chenopods may be of some interest here.
 Yamaguchi et al. (2010) show how in Juncus isobifacial leaves differed from terete leaves by the activity of the DL gene that elsewhere in monocots is involved in midrib development.
 In Maundia (Alismatales-Maundiaceae) the bundles on the abaxial side of the leaf are inverted, but the large central bundles and the adaxial bundles are normally oriented (Platonova et al. 2016).